Database¶

 - Saving test report;

 - Data synchronization with the web interface.
-Data synchronization uses the replication mechanism of CouchDB and PouchDB.

 The CouchDB version must be equal to or greater than the 3.2 version.